 the cultural, natural and recreational resources for park visitors.
 Docents host visitor centers,

 conduct nature walks and school program tours, and assist with special events.
-Visit the

 - California State Parks, Monterey District: A variety of volunteer positions support state